-it depends how uch you’re willing to spend on one. the canon 40d or 1000d are good!posted almost 2 years ago
+it depends how uch you’re willing to spend on one. the canon 40d or 1000d are good!posted over 2 years ago

 Make Him Feel Welcome with Chic Points

 10 points - Become a fan

 5 points - Vote his photos into the Style Gallery

 1 point - Post a comment on his photos

 When PaulIacoletti reaches 200 Chic Points, he will be in the Style Council!